alex-oswald/alexoswald.com/_posts/2022-08-22-create-a-ssl-cert-for-your-home-network.md

 DNS.2 = pi.lan
 ```

-Create a text file named 'sslcert.csr.cnf' with the below contents.
+Create a text file named `sslcert.csr.cnf` with the below contents.
 Update the properties in the `dn` section with your values.

 ```
 [req]